DHTMLX/docs-suite/docs/grid/usage.md

 For information on using Selection API, read [Work with Selection Object](grid/usage_selection.md).

+## Using Range Selection API

+For information on using Range Selection API, read [Work with Range Selection Object](grid/usage_range_selection.md).

 ## Working with Grid in the TreeGrid mode

 For information on working with with Grid in the TreeGrid mode, read the [TreeGrid mode](grid/treegrid_mode.md#work-with-grid-in-the-treegrid-mode) guide.